 When ordering at a restaurant, look for descriptions such as "asada" (which means grilled), "served with salsa verde" (a green chili sauce) and "Veracruz-style" (which means it includes a tomato sauce).

 At home, make tortillas with canola oil instead of lard.
 Mash boiled beans and add low-fat milk or vegetable broth to give them the texture of refried beans.
-Try fat-free condensed milk or fat-free half-and-half instead of cream in coffee and puddings.

 Twist and Spice